IRL2/nanover-docs/source/tutorials/vrclient.rst

 #. **Open NanoVer iMD** (see :ref:`installing_imdvr_client`)

-#. **Select your option for connecting to a Server**.
+#. **Select your option for connecting to a Server**: this can be done from inside your VR headset using the
-   This can be done from inside your VR headset using the :ref:`in-VR menu<vrclientinvrmenumainmenu>` or using the :ref:`desktop menu<vrclientdesktopmenu>` (PC-VR only).
+   :ref:`in-VR main menu<vrclientinvrmenumainmenu>` or using the
+   :ref:`desktop main menu<vrclientdesktopmenu>` (PC-VR only)

 #. **Check out your molecular simulation in VR!** See instructions for the
-   :ref:`in-VR controls<vrclientinvrcontrolsandmenus>` and check out our :ref:`tutorials <Tutorials>` page for examples of how to integrate NanoVer iMD into your workflow.
+   :ref:`VR controls and menus<vrclientvrcontrolsandmenus>` and check out the :ref:`tutorials <Tutorials>` page for examples of how to integrate NanoVer iMD into your workflow

 |